GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 {% Aside 'note' %}

-**Note:** If you upload an image that has no alpha, it will be placed in a frame with rounded corners (12-pixel corner radius).
+If you upload an image that has no alpha, it will be placed in a frame with rounded corners (12-pixel corner radius).

 {% endAside %}